taaqat/demand-foresight-trend-report-generator/README.md

 ├── users.yaml
 ```

+### index.py (entry point of the app)
+This file serves as the application's entry point and is primarily responsible for the following three functions:

+- User Authentication
+- Introduction
+- STEEP +B Trend Report Gallery

+**NOTE**: If you want to update the gallery with the latest version (the latest month's trend report), you need to manually edit the start time, end time, and year-month in the Streamlit secret settings.
+To verify whether the trend report has been generated and to confirm the exact start and end dates for the month you want to update, you can check the ARCHIVE page.

 ### pages (front end)
 Page files are python scripts that display UIs by streamlit, including:

+#### page_demo.py:
+This file demonstrates how to use the tool by youtube tutorial videos.

 #### `page_steep.py`:
 This file displays the UI for STEEP trend report generation.
 User inputs include **nickname, email, desired period, topics, and output formats**.
 With such information, user can obtain trend reports in desired output format within 1 hour.